vegechick510/FitnessAppXXX/README.md

 NOTE!!:
 If you get error regarding any of the following packages - pymongo and bson, then dont worry we have also been there.
 Run the following commands to resolve the error :

     pip uninstall bson
     pip uninstall pymongo
     pip install pymongo

-NOTE!!
-If you get error regarding any of the following packages - pymongo and bson, then dont worry we have also been there.
-Run the following commands to resolve the error :
-    pip uninstall bson
-    pip uninstall pymongo
-    pip install pymongo
 # Source Code

 Link to the repository: